Asbestos in Army Barracks & Bases

 • Shingles

-Army veterans at the greatest risk worked with asbestos-based products on an everyday basis as part of their military jobs.
+Military veterans at the greatest risk worked with asbestos-based products on an everyday basis.

 How do you prove asbestos exposure in the military?

-• Pinpoint the asbestos-containing products you were exposed to
+• Pinpointing the asbestos products you were exposed to

 Why did the U.S. Army use asbestos on bases if it was dangerous?

-The U.S. Army and other military branches didn’t know asbestos causes mesothelioma and other diseases until the 1980s.
+The U.S. Army and other branches of the military didn’t know asbestos causes mesothelioma and other diseases until the 1980s.
+Instead, asbestos was seen as a good way to insulate and fireproof military bases.

-Manufacturers of asbestos-based products knew the risks back in the 1930s but tried to hide the facts to keep profits high.
+Many manufacturers of asbestos-based products knew the risks back in the 1930s but hid the facts to keep profits high.

 Can I take legal action after being exposed to asbestos in Army barracks?